 areas generally understood to be the responsibility of statutory authorities including schools. i.e. projects that take place in school, during school hours and/or only for the benefit of the pupils will not be considered.
 PTAs/Parent Council’s can apply if appropriately constituted but must evidence the project has genuine wider community benefit

 organisations who are in receipt of a grant directly from Comic Relief

 national organisations (unless the application is submitted by a local office with a separate management committee, bank account and governing document)

-The final decision making meeting, for the 2015/16 allocation of funding, is the 6th December.
-Please note that we must therefore receive your complete application AND supporting documents by 4pm on the 31st October.
+We must receive your complete online application AND supporting documents by 4pm on the 31st October.

 Final decisions will be made on the 6th December, therefore, if your project is due to commence before this date then you cannot apply.